-In March 2020, the outbreak of COVID-19 was recognized as a pandemic by the World Health Organization (the "WHO"), and the outbreak has become increasingly widespread in the United States, including in the markets in which the Company operates.
-The pandemic has had a notable impact on general economic conditions, including, but not limited to, the temporary closures of many businesses, "shelter in place" and other governmental orders, and reduced consumer spending.
-The Company is following guidelines established by the Centers for Disease Control, the WHO and orders issued by the state and local governments in which the Company operates.
-The Company has taken a number of precautionary steps to safeguard its customers, business and employees from COVID-19, including activating its Business Continuity Plan.
+The outbreak of COVID-19 has had a notable impact on general economic conditions, including, but not limited to, the temporary closures of many businesses and reduced consumer spending.
+The Company has taken and continues to take a number of precautionary steps to safeguard its customers, business and employees from COVID-19.
 Most of the Company's employees have been working remotely, with only certain operationally critical employees working on site at various locations.
-The Company is monitoring and assessing the impact of the COVID-19 pandemic daily, including recommendations and orders issued by federal, state and local governments.
 In November 2021, the Company extended its "work-from-home" policy indefinitely under the new "Mercury's My Workplace" policy, allowing most of its employees to work from anywhere in the U.S. beginning January 2022.